SmithWillSuffice/ohanga-pai/content/blog/69_motive_money.md

 You can instead just talk to the students!
 Shock & horror!
 Does "talking" even work?
 I cannot imagine.

-> "Hey Calcea and Ne'Kiya Jackson, so you like this challenge problem?
+> "Hey Calcea and Ne'Kiya, so you like this challenge problem?
-Well, this is a tough one, it might take a long time, much effort, many day dreams, and at the end of six months you might get nowhere.
+Well, this is a tough one, it might take a long time, much effort, many daydreams, and at the end of six months you might get nowhere, like all humankind for two thousand years.
 Except in the process you'll have learned so much interesting geometry your brain will swell and your mind will be both humbled and proud.
 Think about that!
-Now... do you want to give yourself a constraint as a challenge.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"Now... do you want to give yourself a constraint as a challenge.
 Say 9 months, but then move on to a new puzzle?"

 and then you might say,
 > "... look, if you _also_ want some candy as a prize, we've got \$500 from